ROARS (bi-weekly) Net

 WHERE: There are typically three phases to the ROARS net, allowing us to practice communications across a range of communications challenges of increasing difficulty.
 We do make changes on some nets, so always check the ROARS calendar for specific net details!

 Phase 1 - Begin on the PARC 147.130 repeater (+ offset, 107.2 PL) located at 6,000 ft on Mount Palomar.
-This repeater is popular for many social and emergency nets and you should know how to use it.
+This repeater has broad coverage of San Diego County and is popular for many social and emergency nets.
+You should know how to use it to talk to the outside world BUT in major events it is often jammed with traffic.

 Phase 2 - The net moves to the ROARS 145.300 repeater (- offset, 88.5 PL) located at 1,400 ft in Ramona with backup power.
-The Ramona valley is RF isolated from much of San Diego, so seeing if you work this local coverage repeater is good practice for future local emergency communications.
+The beauty of this repeater is that is has solar and battery backup power AND our Ramona valley is RF isolated from much of San Diego, so this repeater is our FIRST CHOICE for quiet, reliable local communications.
+Have it in your memory and practice during our nets for future local emergencies.
+Use it first to start - or join - a ROARS Emergency Net!

 Please program these frequencies in your radios and join in the fun.
 While we do follow a simple net protocol (script is attached below) for practice, this net is an informal gathering open to all.
 We usually start with a roll and want you to respond with your call, name and current location.
 We may add other information requests from time to time, and we always have a call for announcements and general discussion.
 Hope to see you on the air!

 Net Control management is Steve Sampson (K6SRS), but we try to rotate through all club members to give everyone Net Control experience.
-In an emergency, who knows who will have to run a net?
-We all welcome you to join the net for fun and practice.
+In an emergency, who knows who will be around to run a net?
+We welcome all to join the net for fun and practice.